-The University strongly encourages students to report sex-based or other discrimination and sexual and discriminatory harassment involving underage students.
+The University strongly encourages reporting discrimination and harassment.
 Therefore, students who provide information about discrimination, harassment, dating violence, domestic violence, or stalking involving students will not be disciplined by the University for any violation of the University's drug or alcohol possession or consumption policies in which they might have engaged in connection with the reported incident.
-This policy can be accessed here: https://www.montana.edu/policy/medical_amnesty.html.